xcube-dev/xcube-server/README.md

-# xcube Tile Server (xcts)
+# xcube Server

 ## Objective

-`xcts` is a tile server used to publish imagery of xcube datasets.
+`xcube-server` is a tile server used to publish imagery of xcube datasets.

 xcube datasets are any datasets that